 1. Spend Time in the Smokestacks

-3M love the tough problems, as it’s where they prove their reputation and makes the work interesting!
+3M love the tough problems- it’s where they prove their reputation, and they make the work more interesting.
 A core 3M principle is to “spend time in the smokestacks”, meaning they go where their customers are, observing them working and ask lots of questions.
-They don’t guess what the customer needs, they invest their time to know their needs, discovering the big problems that they can try to solve.
+They don’t guess what the customer needs, they invest time to understand their needs, discovering the big problems they can try to solve.

 2. 15% Innovation Time

-3M employees are able to spend up to 15% of their time working on a project that they are passionate about.
+3M employees are able to spend up to 15% of their time working on projects they are passionate about.
 But doesn’t this create huge inefficiency?
-Well perhaps, but out of “15% time”, 3M has created billions of dollars of revenue.
-Not everything pays off, but things that do provide the benefit that 3M needs to reinforce “15% time”.
+The opposite!
+Out of “15% time”, 3M has created billions of dollars of revenue.
+Not everything pays off, but things that do provide the benefit 3M needs to reinforce “15% time”.
 Every 3M’er knows that they can use this time and it attracts innovative people into the organisation.

 3. Innovation is a Bumpy Journey

-3M know that innovation is not a smooth road and has many bumps along the journey.
+3M know that innovation is not a smooth road but has many bumps along the way.
 As a result, they have developed the McKnight Principles (named after a previous CEO): Hire good people; let them do their job; expect and tolerate mistakes.
-3M know solving big problems is a voyage of discovery and not always covered in gold.
+3M know solving big problems is a voyage of discovery and not always coated in gold.
 However, they learn from their mistakes – or experiments – and as a result, progress to find the solutions.